Connected and automated vehicles

 truck

-Looking to the future of aerial mobility: flying cars for public transportation
+Looking to the future of aerial mobility: Flying cars for public transportation

 Shared autonomous vehicles: dispatch model optimizes service